-Scheduler support
+Scheduler Support

-Scheduling categories
+Scheduling Categories

-Scheduler Category Script submission command Job monitoring command
+Scheduler Category Script Submission Command Job Monitoring

-slurm Indirect sbatch <some-script>.sh sacct --job=<job-id>
+Slurm Indirect sbatch <some-script>.sh sacct --job=<job-id>

 OAR Indirect oarsub --scanscript <some-script>.sh oarstat -j <job-id>

-OpenMPI Direct mpirun -np <nb-proc> --<some-options> <some-executable> -
+OpenMPI Direct mpirun -np <nb-proc> <some-options> -- <some-executable> returncode of Popen.poll()

 Note